Series: The Most Extreme

 - Australian Wildlife: Box jellyfish, Sea snake, Cone Snail, Blue-ringed octopus, Stonefish, Scorpion, Platypus and Stingray.

-- Everything's Worse with Bees: Killer Bees.
+- Bee Afraid: Killer Bees.

 - Reptiles Are Abhorrent: Sea Snake, and Gila Monster.